-Polarization uncertainty for ND_4 have historically been no smaller than 5%.
-However with new techniques in polarization uncertainty minimization we anticipate to be able to achieve considerable reduction.
+The polarization uncertainty for ND_3 have historically about 5%.
+However, with new techniques in polarization uncertainty minimization[22] we anticipate to be able to achieve considerable reduction.
 Here we use the estimate of 4% relative uncertainty in P_z for and average vector polarization of 45% leading to a relative uncertainty in P{zz} of 7.7%.